mayankdrvr/mern_blog/README.md

 ### Deploying client folder
 - Ensure that client folder has .gitignore file with .env & node_modules added to avoid these files to be pushed on the hosting provider server.
 - Create a Heroku account and create a new app on it.
 Go to app settings and in Config Vars add the url of the heroku app created for the server above and add /api at the end of the URL(example https://abcdefghij.herokuapp.com/api).
 This tells the API location of your web app to Heroku.
-Add the follwing key value in Config Vars-
+Add the follwing key value pair in Config Vars-
 ```bash
   REACT_APP_API=<URL of the deployed new app of server>/api
 ```